 Dan is an incoming Postdoctoral Researcher.
 He grew up in Syracuse, NY and completed his B.S. in Biology at the University of Albany, State University of New York.
 He then received his Ph.D. in Cell, Molecular, and Developmental Biology from Purdue University where he studied the role of the transcription factor, Mist1, in pancreatic homeostasis and cancer development in the lab of Dr. Stephen Konieczny.
 Dan then obtained a Postdoctoral fellowship in the lab of Dr. K Craig Kent at the University of Wisconsin – Madison to investigate the role of TGFβ/Smad3 signaling in vascular smooth muscle cell de-differentiation and cross-talk with the Wnt signaling pathway.
 His over-arching research interests are in the signaling pathways and transcriptional mechanisms that regulate disease processes.
 In his free-time, Dan enjoys biking, running, and watching sports or movies.

-Norna is a fourth year medical student at the Karolinska Institute in Sweden.
+Norna joined the lab as a fourth year medical student at the Karolinska Institute in Sweden.
 This fall she will join Leeper Lab to pursue research for her Degree Project in Medicine.
 Her main focus will be studying the role of CDKN2B in peripheral artery disease and vascular neo-angiogenesis.
 Previously she has been a member of the George Klein Laszlo Szekely Group, her studies mainly focusing on Cancer Associated Fibroblasts and their role in tumor suppression.
 Academically, Norna has an interest in applying a global and multicultural perspective on medicine and translational research.
 Last year she studied global health under Professor Hans Rosling with field studies conducted in Uganda.
 During this spring she did a surgical internship at Taizhu Enze Medical Center, Zhejiang in China.
 In her spare time she enjoys travelling, skiing, and diving.